KDD87/KDD87/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on finding a permanet frontend, backend, or fullstack position.

 <!--
 **KDD87/KDD87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.